truenas/documentation/content/SCALE/Shares/_index.md

 After installing the module, connect to an NFS share by entering `sudo mount -t nfs {IPaddressOfTrueNASsystem}:{path/to/nfsShare} {localMountPoint}`.
 In the above example, *{IPaddressOfTrueNASsystem}* is the remote TrueNAS system's IP address that contains the NFS share, *{path/to/nfsShare}* is the path to the NFS share on the TrueNAS system, and *{localMountPoint}* is a local directory on the host system configured for the mounted NFS share.
-For example, `sudo mount -t nfs 10.239.15.110:/mnt/Pool1/NFS_Share /mnt` will mount the NFS share *NFS_Share* to the local directory `/mnt`.
+For example, `sudo mount -t nfs 10.239.15.110:/mnt/Pool1/NFS_Share /mnt` mounts the NFS share **NFS_Share** to the local directory `/mnt`.

-By default, anyone that connects to the NFS share only has *read* permission.
+By default, anyone that connects to the NFS share only has read permission.
-To change the default permissions, edit the share, open the *Advanced Options*, and change the *Access* settings.
+To change the default permissions, edit the share, open the **Advanced Options**, and change the **Access** settings.

 {{< hint warning >}}
 ESXI 6.7 or later is required for read/write functionality with NFSv4 shares.